sxjczzl/Homebrew-brew/docs/Manpage.md

 Keep the specified *`formula`*, preventing them from being uninstalled when issuing the `brew uninstall` *`formula`* command without `--force`.

-If no arguments are provided, list all formula being kept.
+If no arguments are provided, list all formulae being kept.

 See also `unkeep`.